gucascau/MutaGene/README.md

 # MutaGene
 MutaGene
+Genomic instability is a hallmark of most cancers and presumably results from dysfunctions of mutator genes.
+Yet a catalogue of mutator genes and their roles in cancer is lacking.
+In this work, we developed a computation method to analyze the TCGA dataset and identified 1534 mutator genes.

-The pipeline is to identify potentials mutators that can drive the changes of tumor mutation loads
+The pipeline is to identify potential mutators that can drive the changes of tumor mutation burden.

 ## Install Prerequesites
 GNU utilities